Semi-topologization in motivic homotopy theory and applications: Semi-topological cobordism

-\begin{ack} The authors would like to thank Aravind Asok, Denis-Charles Cisinski, Fr\'ed\'eric D\'eglise, Bertrand Guillou, Marc Levine, Pablo Pelaez, and Markus Spitzweck for answering various questions.
-Especially the authors feel grateful to Christian Haesemeyer for pointing out an error in a previous version of the article.
-JP thanks Juya and Damy for his peace of mind at home during the work.

-Part of this work was done during JP's visit to TIFR and KIAS, and AK's visit to the Department of Mathematical Sciences of KAIST.
-AK would like to thank the department for invitation and financial support.

-During this research, JP was partially supported by the National Research Foundation of Korea (NRF) grant (No. 2012-0000796) and Korea Institute for Advanced Study (KIAS) grant, both funded by the Korean government (MEST), and TJ Park Junior Faculty Fellowship funded by POSCO TJ Park Foundation.
+\begin{ack} We thank Aravind Asok, Denis-Charles Cisinski, Fr\'ed\'eric D\'eglise, Bertrand Guillou, Christian Haesemeyer, Marc Levine, Pablo Pelaez, and Markus Spitzweck, and the referee of AGT.
+During this work, JP was partially supported by the National Research Foundation of Korea (NRF) grant (No. 2012-0000796) and Korea Institute for Advanced Study (KIAS) grant, both funded by the Korean government (MEST), and TJ Park Junior Faculty Fellowship funded by POSCO TJ Park Foundation.

 \end{ack}